 Yes.
-There are obviously a lot of unknowns at this point, but USCIS is still processing P and O visa petitions.
-If you are reasonably sure that you will be performing in the U.S. this year, we recommend starting on the visa process as soon as possible, especially since USCIS’s Premium Processing expediting service is currently suspended.
+There are obviously a lot of unknowns at this point, but USCIS is still processing O and P visa petitions.
+If you are reasonably sure that you will be performing in the U.S. this year, we recommend starting on the visa process as soon as possible.

 I am currently in the U.S. and can’t depart when initially planned.
 What should I do?

 You can check how long you are allowed to remain in the U.S. on the U.S. Customs and Border Protection website here.
 If you can’t—or don’t want to—depart the U.S. before your “admit until” date, you should seek legal advice regarding seeking an extension of stay or change of status.